 As co-researchers, Faucher and Fiesta executed the study as several ‘missions,’ or remote unmoderated tasks over a week, each with its own focus.
 Fiesta explains, “Basically, each time a student used Udemy, we asked them to use the camera on their mobile phone to show us where they were and what they were doing, including their environment and the context around that specific moment.”

-The team drafted email reminders for each day’s assignment to keep participants on track.
+The team drafted email reminders for each day’s assignment to keep contributors on track.
 By creating all content pieces ahead of time, they were able to quickly send out emails each day by simply copying and pasting.

-The team also created short instructional videos, shot using a mobile phone, which they shared with participants prior to each ‘mission.’
+The team also created short instructional videos, shot using a mobile phone, which they shared with contributors prior to each ‘mission.’
 Explains Faucher, “The videos were really meant to reinforce the instructions and set expectations.
-They also helped to break the sometimes awkward barrier that can occur between researchers and participants, especially with remote research.
+They also helped to break the sometimes awkward barrier that can occur between researchers and contributors, especially with remote research.
 It allowed them to see our faces and know there were real human beings on the receiving end of the study.”

 She adds, “Even though they were low cost and shot all in one or two takes, we received a lot of compliments on the videos.
 People were really excited to see them.”
 The videos were such a success that the team now intends to repeat this step in future studies.
 The team stayed organized using shared spreadsheets and kept studies organized in UserTesting.
 Faucher concludes, “UserTesting helped us establish a framework for running this study more quickly and effectively.
 Completed studies were centralized in a single location, and team members could take notes and create highlight reels when reviewing responses.”